sleak-lbl/weekly-emails/items/holidaybreak.md

-### Winter Holiday Shutdown December 24-January 3; No Consulting & Limited Account Support Planned
+### Last Day of Winter Holiday Shutdown Today; Consulting & Account Support Resume Tomorrow

-During the Berkeley Lab winter holiday shutdown period, which begins this Friday, December 24, 2021 and goes through Monday, January 3, 2022, no consulting support will be available.
-There will be limited account support on Wednesday and Thursday, December 29 and 30, 2021.
-Regular consulting and account support will resume on Tuesday, January 4, 2022.
+Today (Monday, January 3) is the last day of the Berkeley Lab Winter Holiday shutdown period.
+No consulting or account support is available today.

-Please enjoy the festive season and take the time to relax!
+Regular consulting and account support will resume tomorrow.